-Jharkhand: CoBRA commando killed, policeman injured in encounter with Naxals
+Jharkhand: CoBRA commando, policeman killed in encounter with Naxals

-A CoBRA commando of the CRPF was killed and a policeman injured during an encounter with Naxals in Saraikela area of Jharkhand on Thursday, officials said.

-They said a gunbattle began early morning in the Dalbhaga-Arki area of the Saraikela-Kharsawan district at about 7 am when a joint team of the 209th battalion of the CoBRA (commando battalion for resolute action) and Jharkhand Police was out for operation.
+A Cobra commando of the CRPF and a policeman were killed in an encounter with Naxals in the Dalbhaga-Arki area of Saraikela-Kharsawan district in Jharkhand on Thursday, reported news agency PTI.
+The encounter took place when a joint team of the 209th Battalion of the CoBRA (Commando Battalion for Resolute Action) and the Jharkhand Police were out on an operation.

-A commando has been killed while a state police personnel has been injured during the encounter, they said.
+The deceased was identified as Commando Utpal Rabha (27), hailing from North Garo Hills district in Meghalaya.

 Also read | The contours of the new Red map